 Usually, the first modality to locate the testes, and document absent uterus.

-Modality of choice to accurately delineate mullerian duct anomalies, and localize testes.
+The modality of choice to accurately delineate Mullerian duct anomalies, and localize testes.
 It may also diagnose testicular malignancy, if any, in cryptorchid testes 7.

-Mayer-Rokitansky-Kuster-Hauser syndrome have female karyotype with normal female genitalia, and ovaries, however uterus is rudimentary or absent 7.
+Mayer-Rokitansky-Kuster-Hauser syndrome has female karyotype with normal female genitalia, and ovaries, but the uterus is rudimentary or absent 7.

 - 1. Koren AT, Lautin EM, Kutcher R et-al. Testicular feminization: radiologic considerations in a unique form of cryptorchidism.
 Abdom Imaging.
 21 (3): 272-4.
 Abdom Imaging (link) - Pubmed citation

 - 2. Chavhan GB, Parra DA, Oudjhane K et-al. Imaging of ambiguous genitalia: classification and diagnostic approach.
 Radiographics.
 28 (7): 1891-904. doi:10.1148/rg.287085034 - Pubmed citation

 - 3. Semelka RC.
 Abdominal-Pelvic MRI.
 Wiley-Blackwell.
 (2010) ISBN:0470487755.
 Read it at Google Books - Find it at Amazon